S. Georgia Nugent

-Susan Georgia Nugent is the president of Illinois Wesleyan University.
+Susan Georgia Nugent was the 20th president of Illinois Wesleyan University.
 She was president of Kenyon College in Gambier, Ohio from 2003 to 2013, and interim president of the College of Wooster in Wooster, Ohio for the 2015-16 academic year.
 She was succeeded at Kenyon by Sean M. Decatur, former dean of Arts and Sciences at Oberlin College, and at Wooster by Sarah Bolton, former dean of Williams College.
 In November of 2019, Nugent became the first woman to serve as President of Illinois Wesleyan University.
+On April 10th it was announced that Sheahon Zenger would succeed her role as president in the 24-25 school year.

 Early career

 Nugent was born in New Orleans, Louisiana, and attended Princeton University, from which she graduated cum laude in 1973.
 She earned a Ph.D. in classics from Cornell University and taught at Swarthmore College, Princeton, and Brown University.
 Her academic speciality, reflected in numerous publications, was epic poetry and Greek tragedy.
 She returned to the classics department at Princeton in 1992 and also worked in the university's administration for a decade, including as associate provost and, later, as dean of the McGraw Center.